 Guidance Note: Where chemicals (e.g. weed killer) are used with or without paint to curb grass growth on a playing field, the Club is to ensure that it is not creating a trip hazard for participants due to any resultant significant surface variation.

 15.5.2 Ground Size

-- (A) The playing surface dimensions for Senior Grade Matches are to be in accordance with Law 3.2(a) of the Laws of Australian Football. - (B) The field sizes to be used in Junior Competition Matches are to be in accordance with Table 23.
+- (A) The playing surface dimensions for Senior Grade Matches are to be in accordance with Law 3.2(a) of the Laws of Australian Football. - (B) Not applicable.

 Table 23 - Junior Competition Field Dimensions